-Health Unit Coordinators are employed in front desk positions at various metropolitan hospitals, healthcare centers, and clinics.
+Health Unit Coordinators are employed in front desk positions at various metropolitan hospitals, healthcare centers and clinics.
 The National Association of Health Unit Coordinators conducts an optional certification exam for Health Unit Coordinators.
+Certification exams are independent of graduation requirements.

 - 1. Graduates will possess the knowledge necessary to process physicians' orders. - 2.
 Graduates will have the ability to manage the clerical aspects of the nursing unit. - 3.
-Graduates will have the ability to function in the receptionist role on the nursing unit. - 4.
-Graduates will demonstrate their knowledge and skills by performing as a HUC via Internship. - 5.
+Graduates will have the ability to function in the receptionist role on the nursing unit. - Graduates will demonstrate their knowledge and skills by performing as a HUC via Internship. - 5.
 Graduates will be prepared for immediate employment as a HUC. - 6.
 Graduates will be prepared for the National HUC certification exam.